3mdeb/verified-boot/verified_boot_main.md

 ### Firmware protections against changing firmware's flash chip

-The processes of verified boot and measured boot can be used to detect that the system's security might have been compromited and react to it accordingly.
+The processes of verified boot and measured boot can be used to detect that the system's security might have been compromised and react to it accordingly.

-Protecting the firmware's flash chip from being modified, on the other hand, is a precaution that might save the device from being compromited altogether.
+Protecting the firmware's flash chip from being modified, on the other hand, is a precaution that might save the device from being compromised or tampered with.
 Making the chip read only should make it impossible to add an untrusted component to the boot process.
 Such protections only apply to modifying the flash chip via the integrated programmer that can be operated by the CPU and the software running on it.
 They don't protect the flash chip from being